Invicta International Airlines Flight 435: Passengers and crew

 Most of the passengers and crew were British citizens, among them a group of women from Axbridge in Somerset, United Kingdom.

 The pilot who handled the aircraft was Captain Anthony Noel Dorman, a Canadian citizen, born in 1938, with a valid British pilot's license and type ratings for a Vickers Vanguard, Britten-Norman BN2 Islander, Douglas DC-3 and Douglas DC-4.
 Captain Dorman had begun his flight training with the Royal Canadian Air Force in 1963, but it was soon discontinued owing to his insufficient aptitude for flying.
 Following his discharge from the Air Force, he obtained a Canadian private pilot's license.
 He later obtained a commercial pilot's license and finally a senior commercial pilot's license, and then a Nigerian pilot's license.

-Captain Dorman had tried at least nine times in the United Kingdom to obtain an instrument rating license for light aircraft and successfully obtained it in January 1971.
-He had failed the test several times owing to inadequate handling of the controls and lack of theoretical knowledge.
+Captain Dorman had tried at least nine times in the United Kingdom to obtain an instrument rating license for light aircraft and successfully obtained it in January 1971; he had failed the test several times owing to inadequate handling of the controls and lack of theoretical knowledge.
 He later obtained type ratings to fly the DC-3, DC-4, and Vickers Vanguard types of aircraft, although only after failing his flight test at least once on each occasion.
 Also in January 1971, he obtained a British airline pilot's license, and later joined Invicta International Airlines.
 In the first year he was employed by Invicta as a co-pilot on a Douglas DC-4, and later on a Vickers Vanguard.
-In October 1972, he was promoted to Captain.
+In October 1972, he was promoted to captain.

-Captain Dorman was believed to have a total flying experience of 1,205 hours, with approximately 1,088 hours on the Vickers Vanguard, although discrepancies in the contents of his pilot's log-book made it impossible to tell how many hours he had flown.
+Captain Dorman was believed to have a total flying experience of 1,205 hours, with approximately 1,088 hours on the Vickers Vanguard, although discrepancies in the contents of his pilot's logbook made it impossible to tell how many hours he had flown.
 He had previous experience of Basel, having made 33 previous landings there, nine of which were instrument approach.
 He had flown seventeen times before with the co-pilot Captain Terry.

 The co-pilot, Captain Ivor William Francis Terry, was born in 1926.
 He was a British citizen and held a British airline pilot's license.
 He had begun his flight training with the Royal Air Force in October 1944 and had been a military pilot since 1947, with experience flying Lancaster, Shackleton, Varsity and Valetta aircraft.

-Captain Terry was promoted to Captain in October 1968 on a DC-4, and obtained a Vickers Vanguard type rating in 1971.
+Captain Terry was promoted to captain in October 1968 on a DC-4, and obtained a Vickers Vanguard type rating in 1971.
 He had a total flying experience of 9,172 hours, of which 3,144 were on the type.
 He had landed 61 times in Basel, with fourteen of them following instrument approaches.